Sohann09/DSA-Certification/README.md

 **Thank you** for visiting my repository!
 I hope my journey inspires others to dive into the world of Data Structures and Algorithms and embrace the challenges that come with it.
 Keep coding and keep growing! 💻✨

----

-This version removes any mention of greedy algorithms and DP while still highlighting your achievements and skills.
-Let me know if you'd like further adjustments! 😊